kfnxu/a-plot-composer/README.md

 * react-router
 * material-ui

+## Changes from original codebase
+* use material-ui interface instead of flask-appbuild default ui interface
+* flask-appbuilder template: mainly use newly created panel.html template
+* merge most javascript index file to use reactjs
+* request data from api using ajas instead of embeded in html page ( in the progress )

 ##Plot Composer is based on Superset from AirBnb with Material Design interface using Material-UI lib.

 ##License